QiyangGeng/Cassandra/README.md

 on a guild channel will mostly likely prove disastrous.

 ### Console
 A basic CLI is available for the program.
-At the moment, the only thing it allows for is the proper exit of the application.
+At the moment, the only thing implemented is starting the proper exit of the application.

 ## TODOs
 Finally, here is a non-inclusive list of things I am considering getting done: